 The jockstrap was designed for cyclists, starting in 1888, to prevent saddle sores.
-The jockstrap leaves the glutes exposed but provides support for the body parts in the front.
+The jockstrap leaves the gluteus exposed but provides support for the body parts in the front.
 At first, the front of the jockstrap was hard but then the front became soft and flexible.
-More recent, the jockstrap has acquired an erotic sense.

 The jockstrap is perfect for active pursuits, if the wearer is comfortable with having the glutes exposed, and for more-intimate activities.
-For example, see the range available at Jack Adams, Garcon Model, and Box Menswear.
+For example, see the range available at Jack Adams.